-The OPAs will investigate, and through the RMAs deliver, further opportunities to promote active travel through the provision of more-direct routes than
+The OPAs will investigate, and through the RMAs deliver, further opportunities to promote active travel through the provision of more-direct routes than shown in the DFD Plan.

 GUIDING FRAMEWORK PRINCIPLES : MOVEMENT STRATEGY PRIMARY AND SECONDARY ACTIVE TRAVEL ROUTES

 Complementary to the Primary Active Travel Routes, Secondary active travel routes routes will provide additional connectivity throughout the Garden Community.
 These will be shared surface routes, 3.5m wide and lit where appropriate.